Home > Tours > UK & Ireland Tours > The Emerald Isle

 Prices & Dates

 There are currently no departures available on this trip.
-Either it's the end of the season and new departures will be released shortly, or this itinerary has been changed and will no longer continue.
-Feel free to contact us for information about when next seasons dates will be released or click here to view the general release dates for all destinations.
+Either it's the end of the season and new departures will be released shortly, or this itinerary has been changed and is not operating this season.
+Feel free to contact us for information about when next seasons dates will be released or click here to view general release dates for all destinations.

 Note

 Tour & cruises prices are per person.
 Prices shown have savings applied, are subject to availability and may be withdrawn at any time without notice.
 Pricing and trip details are correct at this point in time, however are subject to confirmation at the time of booking and are subject to change by Back-Roads.
-For cruise itineraries, cabin images are sourced from Back-Roads.
-These should be treated as indicative only.
+For cruise itineraries, cabin images are sourced from the cruise-line and should be treated as indicative only.
 Cabin inclusions, upholsteries and room layout may differ to the image(s) shown depending on the ship selected and your sailing dates.